maplibre/maplibre-gl-directions/CONTRIBUTING.md

 ## NPM Scripts

-* `npm run dev`

-    Combines `npm run dev:lib`, `npm run dev:doc` and `npm run dev:demo` into a single call.
 * `npm run dev:lib` - starts a vite-powered development server for the library source files.
 Continuously rebuilds the contents of the `/dist` folder while you make changes to contents of the `/src` folder.
 * `npm run dev:doc` - starts a typedoc-powered development server for the API documentation.
 Continuously rebuilds the contents of the `/doc_dist` folder parsing the source code JSDoc-like comments.
 * `npm run dev:demo` - starts a Vite-powered development server for the Demo project.
 The Demo project targets the plugin from the `/dist` folder via a symlinked `maplibre-gl-directions` package.
 * `npm run build`

     Combines `npm run build:lib`, `npm run build:doc` and `npm run build:demo` into a single call.